Isaias Afwerki: Ethiopia

+United States

+As of 7 May 2026, the United States is planning to lift sanctions against Eritrea, reflecting a strategic shift linked to the Red Sea's rising geopolitical importance amid regional tensions and the Iran war.
+The move aims to improve U.S.-Eritrea relations and send a message to Ethiopia regarding its ambitions for sea access, given the regional instability caused by conflicts in Sudan, Somalia, and Ethiopia.

+During a keynote address marking Eritrea's 35th Independence Anniversary on 24 May 2026, Isaias stated that criticism “should not be directed at President Trump alone,” adding that those who “claim to be ‘influential’ and strive to mislead and corner Trump must not be forgotten.”
+The remarks came amid heightened geopolitical competition in the Horn of Africa and the Red Sea region, where Eritrea has deepened coordination with Egypt and Somalia over regional security and maritime governance, while tensions persisted with Ethiopia over its pursuit of sea access.
+Despite detractors questioning the trajectory of rapprochement, both Eritrea and the United States continued signaling interest in recalibrating relations within the context of broader Red Sea security realignments.

 Sudan

 Relations between Eritrea and Sudan were initially hostile; shortly after independence in 1993, Eritrea charged Sudan with supporting the activities of Eritrean Islamic Jihad, which carried out attacks against the Eritrean government.
 Eritrea broke relations with Sudan at the end of 1994, became a strong supporter of the Sudan People's Liberation Movement/Sudan People's Liberation Army (SPLA), and permitted the opposition National Democratic Alliance to locate its headquarters in the former Sudan embassy in Asmara.

 Relations were later reestablished in December 2005.
 A year later, Isaias and Sudanese president Omar al-Bashir met for the first time since 2001 in Khartoum.
 Isaias later described relations with Sudan as resting on solid ground and having "bright prospects."
 Eritrea played a prominent role in brokering a peace agreement between the Sudanese government and Sudan's Eastern Front.

 On 10 May 2014, the state-owned Sudan News Agency announced during Isaias' visit to the Al Jeili oil refinery that Sudan had agreed to supply Eritrea with fuel and boost its economic partnership.
 It was also reported that the Sudanese Electricity Company planned to supply a 45 km power line from Kassala to the Eritrean town of Teseney.
 On 4 May 2021, Isaias visited Khartoum to discuss the ongoing border dispute between Ethiopia and Sudan.
 In conversation with Abdel-Fattah al-Burhan, head of Sudan's Transitional Sovereignty Council, he raised regional issues and the long-time dispute over the Grand Ethiopian Renaissance Dam.